js-cookie/js-cookie/README.md

 Cookies.getJSON(); // => { name: { foo: 'bar' } }
 ```

+**Note: To support IE6-8 you need to add the JSON-js polyfill: https://github.com/douglascrockford/JSON-js**

 ## Encoding

 This project is [RFC 6265](http://tools.ietf.org/html/rfc6265#section-4.1.1) compliant.
 All special characters that are not allowed in the cookie-name or cookie-value are encoded with each one's UTF-8 Hex equivalent.